Gwaii Haanas National Park Reserve and Haida Heritage Site: Fauna

 Distinct island flora and fauna have evolved over thousands of years.
 Species here often differ from those found on the mainland.
 Many common continental species are not found on the islands, or have evolved into unique subspecies such as the black bear which is larger than its mainland cousin.
 Other species have been introduced relatively recently, such as the Sitka deer, ermine, raccoon, squirrel and beaver.
 Introduced species now exist in large numbers, much to the detriment of native plants and animals.

 An estimated 750,000 seabirds nest along the shoreline of Gwaii Haanas from May through August.
 Many are burrow-nesters, such as the rhinoceros auklet, ancient murrelet and tufted puffin.
-Bald eagles are a common sight and nest along the coastline.
-Because the islands are situated along the Pacific flyway, dozens of species of migrating birds stop here in spring and fall.
+Bald eagles are a common sight and nest in trees along the coastline.
+Because the islands are situated along the Pacific Flyway, dozens of species of migrating birds stop here in spring and fall.

 Access

-Gwaii Haanas came first in a survey of US and Canadian National Parks in National Geographic Traveler magazine, recognized for its pristine environment and sustainable management practices.

-Gwaii Haanas is a remote location, accessible by sea kayak, boat or chartered floatplane only.

-An orientation is provided to all visitors before they enter Gwaii Haanas.
+Gwaii Haanas has been recognized for its pristine environment and sustainable management practices.
+It is a very remote location, accessible by sea kayak, boat, or chartered floatplane only.
+An orientation is mandatory for all visitors before entry.